Cardiff 203 (CKG 193)

 Sadly, Mike passed away in 2005 as did another staunch trolleybus enthusiast, Geoff Griffiths in 2003, a Welshman and author of the Trolleybooks history on Llanelli Trolleybuses.
 Geoff was also well known at Sandtoft, Black Country Museum and Carlton Colville for all the electrical work he carried out at these museums as well as the Cardiff and South Wales Trolleybus Project team.
 The BTS committee considered it would be a good idea if Cardiff 203 was restored in memory of both Mike Dare and Geoff Griffiths and an appeal for funds was made.

-203 has been out of action in more recent times due to a persistent brake problem although it is hoped this will be fixed to get it back running in 2022.
+203 has been out of action in more recent times due to a persistent brake problem although it is hoped this will be fixed to get it back running for the 2024 operating season.